-Psst: Want something a little more dimensional?
+Helpful Hint: Want something a little more dimensional?
 Buy or make an airplane busy box that's filled with games and wrapped gifts to keep kids busy on long trips.

-Check the Car Seat and Use This In-Flight
+Check the Car Seat

 Don’t feel like lugging your toddler’s car seat but need something more than the airplane seatbelt to keep your little wiggler in place?
-Try this safety harness straps onto the airplane seat to creates the same sort of five-point harness your child is used to, without the bulk.
+Try this safety harness that straps onto the airplane seat to create the same sort of five-point harness your child is used to, without the bulk.
 Because it holds the child's chest area as well as the waist—the same way a car seat seatbelt does—the FlySafe harness can help restless kids fall asleep easier on a plane.
 It is designed for kids that weigh 22-44 pounds and is small enough to fit in your purse.

-Use a Folding Travel Desk To Keep Things Within Reach
+Use a Folding Travel Desk to Keep Things within Reach

 If your child likes to draw or craft her way through a long flight, a fold-out desk like this one is the perfect way to keep all those art supplies within reach and off the airplane floor.
 There are pockets for all the things your child needs, and it folds up easily for easy carrying to and from your destination.
 It also works to cover that infamously dirty tray table.